areai51/react-component-design/README.md

 ![Alt text](./atomic_design.png?raw=true "Title")

->Go Pure and Stateless as much as you can.

 ### Atoms
 Atoms are regular DOM elements with the necessary CSS class names and ARIA properties defined.